oshi192/CURSOR.RPG-based-on-Nick-app/README.md

 _**Location is unique for each play and generated with [Prim's Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm).**_
-For each play Team of heroes randomly placed in some part of our fabulous location and start to discover locality, in which exist monsters... or not).
+For each play game.Team of heroes randomly placed in some part of our fabulous location and start to discover locality, in which exist monsters... or not).

-Game ends when the goal is reached (reach some Rabbit Hole to next location), or when the Team's Leader dies.
+Game ends when the goal is reached (reach some Rabbit Hole to next location), or when the game.Team's Leader dies.

 #### Prerequisites: